jeremiah-shaulov/office_spirit_mysql/generated-doc/class.MyPool/README.md

 #### ⚙ options(options?: [Dsn](../class.Dsn/README.md) | `string` | [MyPoolOptions](../interface.MyPoolOptions/README.md)): [MyPoolOptions](../interface.MyPoolOptions/README.md)

+> Patches configuration options (if `options` parameter is provided).
+> Returns the new options.

 #### ⚙ getSession(): [MySession](../class.MySession/README.md)

+> Get [MySession](../class.MySession/README.md) object, that allows to get connections to different database servers.
+> Unlike [getConn()](../class.MyPool/README.md#-getconndsn-dsn--string-myconn), getting connection from [MySession.conn()](../class.MySession/README.md#-conndsn-dsn--string-fresh-booleanfalse-myconn) returns the same
+> connection object if asked the same server.

 #### ⚙ forSession\<T>(callback: (session: [MySession](../class.MySession/README.md)) => Promise\<T>): Promise\<T>

+> Execute callback with new [MySession](../class.MySession/README.md) object, and then destroy the object.

 #### ⚙ getConn(dsn?: [Dsn](../class.Dsn/README.md) | `string`): [MyConn](../class.MyConn/README.md)

+> Get connection to server.
+>
+> 🎚️ Parameter **dsn**:
+>
+> To which server to connect.
+If not specified, returns connection to pool-defaul
+>
+> ✔️ Return value:
+>
+> New connection object from the pool.
+It can be a reused connection, or new empty object that will establish the actual connection on first query.

 #### ⚙ forConn\<T>(callback: (conn: [MyConn](../class.MyConn/README.md)) => Promise\<T>, dsn?: [Dsn](../class.Dsn/README.md) | `string`): Promise\<T>

+> Execute callback with new [MyConn](../class.MyConn/README.md) object, and then destroy the object.